 The course will include a series of seminars which includes the following topics:

 - Conducting a personal professional skills audit

 To enrol in this course students must have successfully completed 30 units of GMBA courses including GMBA6001 and be active in the Master of Business Administration (Global) program (40160).

 Successful completion of 30 units of GMBA courses (GMBA6001 and 20 units of other GMBA courses)

 Presentation: Group Presentation

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Field Study: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend and pass the induction requirements before participating in the field study.
+- Field Study: There is a compulsory attendance requirement in this course. - Students must attend and pass the induction requirements before participating in the field study.

 - Seminar: There is a compulsory attendance requirement in this course. - Students must complete the compulsory seminars prior to and at the conclusion of their placement.